king/bravo/README.md

 ```
 ## Creating new savepoints

-### StateTransformer
+### OperatorStateWriter

-As the name suggests the `StateTransformer` class provides utilities to change (replace/transform) the state contained in a savepoint to create a new valid savepoint from where the job can continue processing.
+As the name suggests the `OperatorStateWriter` class provides utilities to change (replace/transform) the state for a single operator.
+Once we have a new valid operator state we will use some utility methods to create a new Savepoint.

 Let's continue our reading example by modifying the state of the all the users, then creating a new valid savepoint.
 ```java